VolantisDev/Launchpad/README.md

 be downloaded from [7-zip.org](www.7-zip.org).
 - Some launch techniques for Battle.net were learned by studying the excellent [BnetLauncher](https://github.com/dafzor/bnetlauncher).
 Launchpad no longer uses any part of BnetLauncher and does not include any of BnetLauncher's code.
+- The Launchpad Overlay feature was learned with the assistance from @lemasato and his very useful [Non-Steam-Overlay-Manager](https://github.com/lemasato/Non-Steam-Overlay-Manager) tool.